stakx-io/stakx/.github/CONTRIBUTING.md

 The stakx project uses `.editorconfig` to keep the coding style as uniform as possible.
 Please be sure your text editor or IDE properly supports the `.editorconfig` file.
 If it does not, please install the [respective plugin](http://editorconfig.org/#download) for your IDE or text editor.
 For more information, take a look at the [EditorConfig website](http://editorconfig.org/).

-In addition, this library is built with PhpStorm and a `.idea/codeStyleSettings.xml` is provided, so if you also use PhpStorm, please use that to format your code appropriately.
+For code formatting, we use [PHP-CS-Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer) and have a `.php_cs` configuration, however this is not the final format we use.
+After, we use the provided `.idea/codeStyleSettings.xml` in PhpStorm to fix up some changes that PHP-CS-Fixer doesn't do quite right at the time of writing this.

+However, use your best judgement and follow the existing coding style; e.g. do **not** reformat the entire project for a PR that only modifies a single file.

 #### Coding Practices

-- Curly braces (`{` `}`) should always be on their own line
+- Curly braces (`{` `}`) **must** be on their own line

 ```php
 if (true)